Exitalterego/combat-effects-tracker/README.md

 ## How it works

-For each temporary effect you want to track, add a combatant to your combat tracker that is named as __[Effect] Desired Name__.
-The module will check if the name of the currently active combatant contains the __[Effect]__ prefix.
+In the module settings dialogue, choose which resource you track in your combat tracker.
+The module always uses the tracked resource as the countdown for the duration.

-Set the armor class of the temporary effect combatant to the desired duration in turns.
-A duration of 1 minute would equal an AC of 10.
+Once the settings are aligned, you can create a new combatant that represents an effect you want to track and edit the name to include **[Effect]** (upper or lowercase doesn't matter here).
+Now set the tracked resource of the effect combatant to the desired duration in turns.

-Each time the combat tracker reaches the combatant that represents the temporary effect, it will lower its armor class by one.
+That's it - each time the combat tracker reaches the effect, it will reduce the tracked resource by one as displayed in the GIF:

 ![Recordit GIF](http://g.recordit.co/IeyCCcFGGt.gif)

-## Notes

-Note that the module currently only uses __armor class__ as a tracked resource in the combat tracker.

-I might update it to offer more flexibility in the future.